UiL-OTS-labs/iSpector/Install_Readme.txt

 5   Now it should run succesfully.
 6   Optional: run pyinstaller with all flag and add the --windowed flag to make a more
     typical windows program

+After these steps have run successfully you have a standalone iSpector in the dist folder.
+You need to run 'makensis iSpector-installer.nsi' This will create a windows installer.

+you are ready.